doguma/StoryTellingXR/README.md

 <img src="/vr story gifs/vrstory7a.gif?raw=true" width="500px">

-However Spectre responds with barely raising his head to see where the sound is coming from, waves with his hand, and goes back to resting state.
+However Spectre barely responds by raising his head slightly to see where the sound is coming from, waves with his hand, and goes back to resting state.
+Will loses interest and leaves to look for another creature.

 <img src="/vr story gifs/vrstory7b.gif?raw=true" width="500px">